Suicidal teen dies in jail

 Of her last moments, Petra’s twin says, “I held her hand and gave her a kiss as she took her last heartbeat.
 “She’d been thrashing around and her eyes were opening and closing.
 I knew this was it.”

 Petra met her death after years of trauma, and her family question whether she should have been locked up in an institution at all.

-She had been abused as a child and had been self-harming herself by cutting, burning or overdosing since she was 12 let.
+She had been abused as a child and had been self-harming herself by cutting, burning or overdosing since she was 12 years old.
 She was also known to suffer from severe depression.
 In the months before Petra was put on remand, she had swallowed razor blades, overdosed, burnt her hair off, and tried to throw herself off a bridge.

 The arson charge she was remanded on was yet another attempt on her own life.
 During her five months in prison, despite being on suicide watch, she self-harmed 92 times.
 Her sister, Kirsty is asking why Petra was allowed to be sent to prison when she actually needed psychiatric care.
 She and her family are angry there was no resident psychiatrist at New Hall Prison.

 Prison workers had admitted that they were not equipped to cope with Petra’s problems.
 Kirsty commented, “The prison staff are wonderful, but they don’t have the facilities they need.”
 Petra’s father also said “You only had to glance at her history to know she should not have been there.”